Earle Clements

-Earle Chester Clements (October 22, 1896 – March 12, 1985) was an American farmer and politician.
-He represented the Commonwealth of Kentucky in both the U.S. House of Representatives and the U.S. Senate and was its 47th Governor, serving from 1947 to 1950.
-For three decades, he was the leader of a faction of the state's Democratic Party that stood in opposition to the faction led by two-time governor and senator A. B. "Happy" Chandler.
+Earle Chester Clements (October 22, 1896 – March 12, 1985) was a Kentucky politician.
+He represented the Commonwealth of Kentucky in both the U.S. House of Representatives and the U.S. Senate and was its 47th governor, serving from 1947 to 1950, after serving in the state Senate.
+For 25 years, he was the leader of a faction of the state's Democratic Party that stood in opposition to the faction led by two-time governor and senator A. B. "Happy" Chandler.

 After following his father into the local politics of his home county, Clements agreed to chair the gubernatorial campaign of Thomas Rhea in 1935.
 Already committed to Rhea, he turned down an offer from Happy Chandler to chair his campaign, beginning the rift between the two men.
-Clements went on to the Kentucky Senate in 1941.
-In 1944, he was selected as Democratic floor leader of the senate and successfully campaigned for a larger budget than that proposed by Republican governor Simeon Willis.
-His stand against Willis made him popular in the Democratic Party, and he went on to serve two terms in the U.S. House of Representatives from 1944 to 1948.
+Clements was elected to the Kentucky Senate in 1941.
+In 1944, he was elected floor leader of its Democratic majority and successfully campaigned for a larger budget than that proposed by Republican governor Simeon Willis.
+His stand against Willis made him popular in the Democratic Party, and he was elected to the U.S. House of Representatives in 1944 and 1946.

-In 1947, Clements succeeded Willis as governor, defeating Harry Lee Waterfield, Chandler's preferred candidate, in the Democratic primary.
+In 1947, Clements succeeded the term-limited Willis, defeating Harry Lee Waterfield, Chandler's preferred candidate, in the Democratic primary.
 As governor, Clements raised taxes and used the revenue to increase funding for the state park system and construct and maintain more roads.
 He also achieved advancements in education, including some progress toward desegregation.
 In 1950, Clements was elected to the U.S. Senate.
-He resigned as governor to accept his Senate seat.
+He resigned as governor to take the seat.
 While in the Senate, he served as Democratic party whip under party leader Lyndon Johnson and as executive director of the Senate Democratic Reelection Committee from 1957 to 1959.
 He was defeated by Thruston Morton in his re-election bid in 1956; a lack of support from Chandler (then serving his second term as governor) contributed to Clements' defeat.
-At Johnson's insistence, Clements resumed chairing the Senate Democratic Reelection Committee in 1957 and 1959.
+At Johnson's insistence, Clements resumed chairing the Senate Democratic Campaign Committee in 1957 and 1959.